 Why eat seasonal produce?

 Most fruits and vegetables are available year round in the grocery stores.
-However, you should still shop for the produce in season in September for a few reasons.
+However, you should still shop for September seasonal produce for a few reasons.

 - Seasonal produce is healthier.
 When you buy fruits and vegetables in their peak season, you will gain the best nutrients from the produce.